CALL TODAY! 480-788-2432

 Nutritional Imbalance

-Collagen supplements often contain additional nutrients like biotin or vitamin C. While these can be beneficial in moderation, excessive doses may interfere with laboratory tests or lead to other health complications if taken long-term without medical supervision.
+Collagen supplements often contain additional nutrients like biotin or vitamin C. While supplements may be beneficial in moderation, excessive doses may cause complications if taken long-term without medical supervision.

 Alternative Hair Treatments